MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-physical-device-requirements.md

 1. To install this build, follow the instructions in the [Get started with the Windows Insider Program article](/windows-insider/get-started).
 2. After installation, sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Devices** > **All devices**.
 3. Select the device in the list > **Wipe** > **Wipe**.
 Don't select any of the boxes in the wipe confirmation box.
 4. The next time the device connects to the internet, it will be wiped.
-This can take several minutes.
+This process can take several minutes.
 5. Complete the Windows Autopilot steps in the next section.

 ## Register the physical device with Windows Autopilot